 "Can I have a little white cookie?"
-Lydia has asked this question frequently.
+L has asked this question frequently.
 We have explained that she needs to have a better understanding of what that little white host is - Who it is - before she can have one for the first time.
 We explained that she needed to better understand her faith before she could have her first holy communion.

 Cut to the other day we were driving past a Catholic church and, like we usually do, we crossed ourselves and said, "Praise to You, Lord Jesus Christ!"

 "Why do we say that, Mommy?" my bright little 3 year old asked.